 In the end, the best location is the one the two of you choose!

 Best in: the afternoon and evening.
-Mix of indoor and outdoor spaces make this a great choice for rainy or cold weather.
+Mix of urban and outdoorsy spaces make this a great choice for all seasons.

 (Tori and Matt’s engagement around St Anthony Main and Stone Arch)

-I can’t get enough of Minnhaha Falls.
+I can’t get enough of Minnehaha Falls.
 The romance of a giant waterfall in the heart of Minneapolis with WPA era stone work and very comfortable paths.

 Best for: Gorgeous from spring through fall.
 The long stairway means that you’ll need comfortable shoes and good weather conditions.